Treating exhaust air in commercial kitchens

 *To achieve decomposition of grease and odor compounds, a reaction time of at least two seconds is required.
 The length of the duct should, therefore, be dimensioned to ensure that at least two seconds is achieved between the injection point and the point of discharge or dilution.

 The principle for treatment of kitchen exhaust air with ozone is that ozone is generated in a generator located outside the ventilation duct.
-Ozone is then introduced into the airflow where it continuously reacts on grease particles and pollutants across the whole length of the ventilation.
+Ozone is then injected into the airflow, where it reacts on grease particles and pollutants continuously across the whole length of the ventilation.
 Ozone generators are normally divided into two categories:

 - Air-fed ozone generators